psisoyev/train-station/README.md

 ### Demo application based on Apache Pulsar
 The purpose of this application is to show how to build a simple event-driven application on top of Apache Pulsar.
-This application is written in functional Scala with Tagless Final style and ZIO is used as the main effect.
+This application is written in functional Scala with Tagless Final style and ZIO Task is used as the main effect.

 #### Testing
 In order to run unit tests: